Updated May 6, 2024

 "Exploring the mind frontier is essential and the key to successful exploration is a greater psychic awareness.
 The mind is rich in unfathomed resources ripe for exploration, a limitless source of treasures for advancing all mankind, and a serious threat to those who ignore its potential.
 We must overcome our psychic inhibitions, stop denying the existence of paranormal events, and start trying instead to understand the nature of these phenomena."—Dolan M. McKelvy, Lieutenant Colonel, USAF, Maxwell Air Force Base, Alabama, May 1988

 I have a primary interest in the fundamental nature of consciousness and the practical applications of the knowledge gained from such research.
 I agree with McKelvy's assessment.
 We have barely begun this work and the impact of the practical applications is enormous.
 My lines of research in the past, in chronological order, have included mathematical logic, quantum mind, beliefs about consciousness and reality, mathematical modelling of consciousness using category theory, altered states of consciousness, anomalous phenomena, self-transformation, the flicker theory of reality, the theory of meaning fields, and instrumental transcommunication.
 Rather than summarizing them here, readers can just follow the paper trail on the Publications page.
 Completed student projects can be found on the Thesis Supervision page.
-What I will do here is to list the projects that my students and I are involved with at this time.
+What I will do here is to list recently completed projects and projects that my students, collaborators, and research assistants, and I are involved with at this time.

 PhD student in Theory and Criticism: A philosophical inquiry about the veridical nature of near-death experiences.
 Successfully completed and graduated.
 You can read her dissertation here: https://ir.lib.uwo.ca/etd/7895/.